Boston Science Fiction Film Festival: End of the OWC era

-SF15 through SF28 were held at the Coolidge Corner Theatre in Brookline Massachusetts.
+SF15 through SF28 were held at the Coolidge Corner Theatre in Brookline, Massachusetts.

 SF29 was held at the Dedham Community Theater in Dedham, Massachusetts.

 SF30 returned to the Somerville Theatre and also had Friday Night and Sunday Night special events.

 SF31 was held at the West Newton Cinema in West Newton, Massachusetts.

 SF32 again returned to the Somerville Theatre, where it has been hosted annually to date, with the exception of SF46 which was held as a virtual event online due to the COVID-19 pandemic.

 Growth and evolution

-With the advent of VHS and DVD, the Festival faced changing tastes.
+With the advent of VHS and DVD, the festival faced changing tastes.
 To address these, it began to add more days, newer films, and more shorts reaching its current festival structure of ten days.
 The first nine days are devoted to showcasing new works from around the world.
 Judges rotate every year and are gleaned from the attendees, local personalities, and the occasional 'special' judge.
 Awards are presented every year for Best Feature and Best Short.
 In 2012, a new category was added, Steampunk Awards for this category also included Best Feature and Best Short.
-The marathon element is still the most popular part and most attended element of the festival.

 Starting with SF36, the festival was expanded to a week-long event.
 The programming was expanded to attract newer films from around the world, especially from independent filmmakers.
-Typically the festival will present roughly 30 features, 75 shorts, 10 workshops and panels, and a number of party gatherings for filmmakers and attendees to connect.
+Typically, the festival will present roughly 30 features, 75 shorts, 10 workshops and panels, and a number of party gatherings for filmmakers and attendees to connect.
 The festival continues to culminate with the 24-hour Marathon, where the programming is the same as it has been from its inception.

 The Gort

-The best overall film is awarded The Gort, a specially designed award named after the robot from the classic film The Day the Earth Stood Still.
-Quiet Earth exclaimed it is "probably the coolest looking award ever."
-It was designed by Boston sculptor Casey Riley after one of the first films in the inaugural program.
-The 2012 winner of the Gort was the film "Dimensions: A-Line, A Loop, A Tangle of Threads."
+The Boston Science Fiction Film Festival honors outstanding films with The Gort, an award named after the robot from the movie "The Day the Earth Stood Still."
+Described by Quiet Earth as "probably the coolest looking award ever," The Gort was designed by Boston-based sculptor Casey Riley, inspired by one of the pioneering films featured in the festival's debut lineup.
+The 2012 accolade was bestowed upon "Dimensions: A-Line, A Loop, A Tangle of Threads" for being the best overall film.

-A new award was created in 2016 to recognize the best of the short films of the 220 + films annually submitted for review.
-The "thoners" are invited to vote for the best short film during the festival.
-The winner is announced and awarded The Short Gort during the 24 hour Marathon held on the Sunday preceding Presidents day each year.
+In 2016, the festival introduced a new award for short films.
+With over 220 films submitted annually for consideration, the festival attendees, affectionately known as "thoners," are given the opportunity to vote for their favorite short film.
+The winning short is honored with The Short Gort during the 24-hour Marathon event that takes place on the Sunday before Presidents' Day every year.